210927-Reston-UiPath/Keele_F-P1/readme.md

 # P1 - ROSA 2.0

 ## Project Description -
-This project has an automated Robot that automatically shops for clients in a database based on what vendor they use, PEGA practice website and Dummy store website created by me.
-It also allows for new users to be added.
+This project has an attended Robot automatically shop for clients in a database based on what vendor they use, PEGA practice website or DummyStore website created by me.
+It also allows for new users to be added through input dialog boxes.

 ## Technologies Used-